-Due to their cash flow characteristics and the business model for managing the asset, the Group has classified and measured debtor loans at FVTPL.
-These assets are measured at fair value, with any gains/losses arising on remeasurement recognised in the income statement.
-Fair value is determined in the manner described in note 2.21.
+The Group has classified and measured debtor loans at FVTPL on the basis that they are held to realise associated collateral value through on going disposal of loans, property and collateral and where collecting contractual cashflows is incidental.
+These assets are measured at fair value, with any gains/losses arising on re-measurement recognised in the income statement.
+Fair value is determined in the manner described in Note 2.21.